 Football An outstanding football experience which offers a unique opportunity for highly talented, male and female footballers aged 16-18, to further develop their football education, in addition to their academic studies.
 The scholarship provides access to UEFA A and B Licenced coaching in both outfield and goalkeeping provisions.
 Subject content All players on the Wath Academy Football Scholarship will undertake A-levels or Applied qualifications alongside their football programme.
-The scholarship will provide students with the following: - Work based qualifications including either an Introduction to Coaching Football Qualification or Referee's Qualification - Five days contact time, including match days and training - Strength and conditioning sessions - Player and match analysis with the use of Veo and Playertek software - Players will find relevant pathways to continue their football post sixth form - Enrichment opportunities, including visits and tours - Work experience opportunities Additional entry requirements Players will be offered a chance to trial during half term sessions throughout the academic year.
-Dates are announced on a termly basis, to those players who have registered an interest on the school website.
-Once the trial is over, players are welcome to access the trianing until the start of their sixth form education.
+The scholarship will provide students with the following: - Work based qualifications including either a FA Level 1 Coaching badge in Football or Referee's Qualification - Five days contact time, including match days and training - Strength and conditioning sessions - Player and match analysis - Players will find relevant pathways to continue their football post sixth form - Enrichment opportunities, including visits and tours - Work experience opportunities Additional entry requirements Players will trial on their assigned night, throughout the academic year, which will be boys on a Tuesday 3pm - 5pm and girls on a Thursday 3pm - 4.30pm.
+Once the trial process is over, players are welcome to access the training until the start of their Sixth Form education.